paragoner1/crisis-companion/README.md

 **Solana SOS** is a revolutionary voice-activated emergency response app that works offline and online.
 Built with cutting-edge technology, it transforms ordinary people into life-saving heroes through gamification, rewards, and community-driven safety networks.

+## 💙 **Motivation**

+My son was diagnosed with a rare heart condition that requires immediate intervention if he experiences symptoms.
+As a parent, I live with the constant fear that I might not know what to do in those critical moments.
+This personal experience drove me to create **Solana SOS** - an app that transforms ordinary people into life-saving heroes through technology, gamification, and community.

+**Because when seconds matter, you need the phone you can't live without.**

 ## 🏆 **SOS Hero Gamification System**

 ### **10 Hero Levels**